xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- bug(gil)  Presets will now populate correctly when switching to a new Show directory.
     -- bug(gil)  Presets created at top level will now show up when program is reopened.
 4.2.3  Aug 22, 2015
     -- bug(gil)   Version older detection code was wrong....this caused morphs to be converted when they shouldn't.